carlomr/tspeed/README.md

 the empirical observations and accurate numerical wave fields in complex domains.

-In this work we consider the development of a C++ library for the application of the discontinuous spectral element method on meshes made of simplicial elements to the approximation of the elastodynamic equation.
-Spectral element methods were introduced in the computational fluid dynamics field A. T. Patera (1984; Maday and Patera 1989) and they combine the high order accuracy of spectral methods with the flexibility and computational feasibility of finite elements methods.
-They are strictly related with the h-p version of the finite element method and they have been extensively used for computational geodynamics in the last two decades Komatitsch and Vilotte (1998; Komatitsch and Tromp 2002).
-Spectral element methods have been introduced and are currently built on mashes made of tensor product elements (i.e. deformed squares and cubes), since this is the context in which the extension from one spatial dimension to $d$ dimensions, $d=2,3$, is more straightforward.
+TSPEED is a C++ library for the application of the discontinuous spectral element method on meshes made of simplicial elements to the approximation of the elastodynamic equation.
+Spectral element methods were introduced in the computational fluid dynamics field (A. T. Patera 1984; Maday and Patera 1989) and they combine the high order accuracy of spectral methods with the flexibility and computational feasibility of finite elements methods.
+They are strictly related with the h-p version of the finite element method and they have been extensively used for computational geodynamics in the last two decades (Komatitsch and Vilotte 1998; Komatitsch and Tromp 2002).
+Spectral element methods have been introduced and are currently built on mashes made of tensor product elements (i.e. deformed squares and cubes), since this is the context in which the extension from one spatial dimension to d dimensions, d=2,3, is more straightforward.
-Spectral elements on triangles and tetrahedra have been historically less widely studied, though different formulations (modal with different bases Karniadakis and Sherwin (2005), nodal with different interpolation nodes Hesthaven and Warburton (2008)) have been proposed and analyzed in the last years.
-Several of these formulations have been employed in geodynamical applications Mercerat, Vilotte, and Sánchez-Sesma (2006;
+Spectral elements on triangles and tetrahedra have been historically less widely studied, though different formulations (modal with different bases (Karniadakis and Sherwin 2005), nodal with different interpolation nodes (Hesthaven and Warburton 2008)) have been proposed and analyzed in the last years.
+Several of these formulations have been employed in geodynamical applications (Mercerat, Vilotte, and Sánchez-Sesma 2006;
 Pelties et al. 2012), but a thorough analysis has not been carried out for the coupling of modal bases and discontinuous methods.
 In general, they provide the flexibility and geometrical adaptability of simplicial